 - Why Coxe Avenue?

 - Letter: Other things Asheville City Council can do to make streets safer

 In June 2021, we installed our second project, a neighborhood traffic circle in West Asheville.
 You can read all about it here.

 Like what you’ve read?
 Here’s an easy tactic you can apply now

-Thanks to the efforts of Asheville on Bikes members and sponsors, Asheville is poised to embrace tactical urbanism, and with your help, we can make it our city’s M.O.
+Thanks to the efforts of the Street Tweaks Team, including Asheville on Bikes members and sponsors, Asheville is poised to embrace tactical urbanism, and with your help, we can make it our city’s M.O.
 By joining Asheville on Bikes, you’re telling our elected officials and city planners that having safe, accessible multi-modal infrastructure is important to you.
 It takes just a few minutes to become a member.
 Join now!